Losant/losant-react-experience/README.md

 npm run start
 ```

 This will make the interface available at `http://localhost:3000`.
-Requests initiated by the interface will go to the `REACT_APP_API_BASE` environment variable defined in either `.env.local` or `.env`.
+Requests initiated by the interface will go to the `REACT_APP_API_BASE` environment variable defined in either `.env.development` or `.env`.

 ## Building